-Morning Glory Muesli- a healthier, sugar-free, low-fat alternative to granola, that can be made ahead with ingredients you already have, and best of all, no cooking required!
+This Muesli Recipe is a healthy, sugar-free, cholesterol-lowering alternative to granola, that can be made ahead with ingredients you probably already have, and best of all- no cooking required!
 Vegan and Gluten free!

-But what really sold me on it -were the health benefits and the ease of making it.
+But what really sold me on this Muesli Recipe -are all the health benefits and the ease of making it.

 Granola, bless its delicious heart, gets its addicting crunch from some sort of fat, which for many of you is no big deal, but for some of you, is a really big deal.
 Muesli isn’t cooked in oil or fat.
 Granola also is made with addition of some sort of sweetener, sugar, honey, maple- and Muesli is only sweetened with the addition of dried fruit and berries.
 So in a nutshell, muesli is sugar-free with no added fat, which boils down to….basically a lot fewer calories, but still as filling!
 But the real kicker here is…. oats are like little scrubbers for our arteries, actually lowering cholesterol levels.